 The Marina liability exclusions set out in these General Terms and Conditions apply.

-IV.
+VI.
 FINAL PROVISIONS

 Applicable law, jurisdiction of the court and interpretation of the General Conditions